Sitefinity/travelling-agency/README.md

 ### Installation instructions: SDK Samples from GitHub

-1. Extract and restore the database of the project ('TravellingAgency.zip') located in App_Data folder.
+1. Extract and restore the database of the project ('TravellingAgency.zip') located in the App_Data folder.
 2. In Solution Explorer, navigate to _SitefinityWebApp_ -> *App_Data* -> _Sitefinity_ -> _Configuration_ and select the **DataConfig.config** file.
 2. Modify the **connectionString** value to match your server address.
 3. Build the solution.